EssentialGG/Elementa/docs/components.md

 ### PlotComponent

-The [PlotComponent](../src/main/kotlin/gg/essential/elementa/components/graph/PlotComponent.kt), as its name implies, allow the user to display a graph of information to the user.
+The [PlotComponent](../src/main/kotlin/gg/essential/elementa/components/plot/PlotComponent.kt), as its name implies, allow the user to display a graph of information to the user.
 The great thing about this component is that it is extremely customizable.
 Everything can be changed, from the axis labels to the line widths.
-Lets look at a basic
+Let's look at a basic
 example:

 ```kotlin